intangiblesoftware/LacrosseStats/README.md

 ---

 After I got the above-mentioned stats app in the app store, plenty of people wanted to know if I had a women's version.
 Turns out no one was making one!
-So I listened to my customers and decided to build a version specifically for women's lacrosse - they're stats are a bit different from the men's.
+So I listened to my customers and decided to build a version specifically for women's lacrosse - their stats are a bit different from the men's.
 In the process, I realized the basic functionality of the two apps was the same so I could just create two build targets, one for men's and one for women's and allow them to share the code that was the same and have gender-specific code where necessary.
 It works pretty well.

 I'll be updating this build simultaneously with the men's version as I move to Swift and SwiftUI.